top of page

 Post-traumatic stress (PTS) may emerge months or sometimes years after a traumatic experience, affecting your ability to lead your life as you’d like to.

 The term post-traumatic stress is used to name a range of symptoms you may develop in response to experiencing a traumatic event, which is outside of your normal human experience.
-It is often a delayed response.

-If you have faced a traumatic experience, you may simply feel emotionally numb to begin with and feelings of distress may not emerge straight away.
 But sooner or later, you may develop emotional and physical reactions, and changes in behaviour, which may include some of the following:

-Reliving aspects of the trauma
+• reliving aspects of the trauma

 • vivid flashbacks (feeling that the trauma is happening all over again)